changbai-phu/ML-Courses/Intermediate_ML/Notes.md

     - We one-hot encode columns with relatively low cardinality.
 High cardinality columns can be dropped or use ordinal encoding.

 4. Cardinality: # of unique entries of a categorical variable

+5. Pipelines: automate workflows that include multiple preprocessing steps, ensure consistency in preprocessing, make code clean and organized
+- Define preprocessing steps (ColumnTransformer)
+- Define the model
+- Create and Evaluate the pipeline (Pipeline)
+    - can supply the processed features in X_valid to the predict()